mdraselhossain24/create-package/Readme.md

 ### `npm run build` or `yarn build`

 This will compile all your files and creates a UMD bundle if you want to support the web.

+#### What we do?

+We check which environments you want to support with browserslist and the `engines.node` field in you package.json.

+- **Node Environment** — We compile all your JS, Flow and TypeScript files to the lowest Node version you want to support to the lib directory.

+- **Web Environment** — In addition to the lib folder we also compile your files to an es directory which is the same but with ES modules instead of CommonJS modules for Rollup and WebPack.
+We also create a UMD bundle which you can use for script tags or unpkg.com.

 ### `npm run check` or `yarn run check`